cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 inspiratory capacity (IC), forced residual capacity (FRC), vital capacity (V<sub>C</sub>), and total lung capacity (TLC) are the four standard lung capacities that consist of two or more standard lung volumes.
-These volumes and capacities are good diagnostics for lung functionality, and the %BioGears %Respiratory Model reports their values as outputs.
+These volumes and capacities are good diagnostics for lung functionality, and the %Respiratory Model reports their values as outputs.
 As mentioned above, some of the parameters are obtained from patient data as input variables.
 The TLC and FRC are two of these parameters that are drawn from the patient data.
 For the standard patient in the